 The Importance of Safety Stock In the Inventory Management Process

 Not only do stockouts represent direct sales loss, they erode brand reputation and customer loyalty.
-Doesn’t matter if you’re a retailer losing public trust or a wholesaler that can’t deliver.
+Doesn’t matter if you’re a retailer losing public trust or a wholesaler that can’t deliver (see how to buy wholesale).
 When your customers can’t get what they want, they remember it.
-It also affects you inventory carrying costs, so it's important to control.
+It also affects you inventory carrying cost, so it's important to control.

 Is Cycle Stock Safety Stock a Thing?